St. Mark's Episcopal Church (Philadelphia)

 Saint Mark's Episcopal Church is an Episcopal church located at 1625 Locust Street in Rittenhouse Square in Center City Philadelphia.
-It is a parish of the Diocese of Pennsylvania.
+The church was founded in the mid-19th century as part of the Oxford Movement revival in the Anglican Communion.
+Because of its architectural quality and significance, the building was designated a National Historic Landmark in 1984.
+It is a parish of the Episcopal Diocese of Pennsylvania.